vikram-mvk/devops_final_project/README.md

     * (If you face any issues, use the type commands manually.txt file to manually enter the commands)
 * Wait for the react development server to start (1 min) and go to localhost:3000 to access your application

-## Steps to run the project locally on your host machine with Docker installed:
+## Steps to run the project on Google Cloud:
     * Pre-requisites: (if not done already)
     1. Create an AWS account (if not done already), install AWS CLI and set up your credentials